nicokosi/hubstats/README.md

 # hubstats

-A tool to compute statistics for GitHub pull requests.
+A command line tool to compute statistics for GitHub pull requests.

 ## Prerequisite